Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Hybridized Excitonic States

 The mixing coefficients from \cref{eq: mixing coefficient} are plotted as an example for small non-radiative linewidth in \cref{fig: mixing coefficient}.
 Here, the real part redistributes the oscillator strength with increasing magnetic field between both initial spin-bright and spin-dark excitonic transitions and therefore displays the degree of spin hybridization: At zero magnetic field, no redistribution takes place and the mixing coefficient corresponding to the spin-dark excitonic transition is zero.
 At an increasing magnetic field, the mixing coefficient of the initial spin-bright transition decreases and the mixing coefficient of the initial spin-dark transition increases, until both mixing coefficients converge to

 for very large magnetic field strengths.
 However, this regime clearly exceeds currently experimentally available field strengths on the order of 100 T \cite{article:EXP_diamagnetic_shift_high_field_GorycaCrooker2019}.
+Even without an in-plane magnetic field, intrinsic spin-hybridization at the $K$ valleys \cite{deilmann2020ab,junior2022first} is present.
+However, in molybdenum-based materials, this spin-hybridization is much less than 10\,\%.
+Hence, within our model, we can safely assume an ideal spin model, since the spin-hybridization induced by in-plane magnetic fields at 30\,T -- cf. Fig. 2 -- assumes values around 30\,\% that greatly exceeds the intrinsic spin-hybridization.
 In \cref{eq: mixing coefficient} and \cref{fig: mixing coefficient}, additional imaginary components appear because we do not neglect dissipation throughout our whole analysis.

-Note that because of the varying energy ordering of spin-bright and spin-dark excitons in the respective sample of interest, the assignment of the $\mathcal S$-states to specific spin-bright or spin-dark states can change.
+Lastly, we note that, due to varying energy ordering of spin-bright and spin-dark excitons in the respective sample of interest, the assignment of the $\mathcal S$-states to specific spin-bright or spin-dark states can change.